kartoza/rir-dashboard/documentation/docs/tutorial/administrator_tutorial.md

 ### **Users and Permissions**

 Next we will look at how to manage users.
-Go to site administration by clickng **Admin -> Django Admin**.
+Go to site administration by clicking **Admin -> Django Admin**.
 Click on **+Add** in the same row as ‘Users’.
 You can now create a profile for someone by adding a username and password.
 Once you have created the user profile, click **Save**.

 ![New User](../assets/screencasts/new-user.gif "New User")

 Once you have created the user account, go back to Site Administration and select the **User** option.
-Select the user you created and then you can edit their personal information as well as select or deselect their permission status.
+Select the user you created, and then you can edit their personal information as well as select or deselect their permission status.
 Remember to **Save** your changes.

 ![Permissions](../assets/screencasts/permissions.gif "Permissions")